 Run by a human woman named Goodmorning Starshine, this brothel has seen better days, but Goodmorning still stands by her morals.
 She carries with her a dagger of laceration, a common magic item which creates permanent scars on anyone cut by it.
 Her bouncer, a goliath veteran named Griggs, stands at the door, and checks people's palms before they come in.
 If they have a straight scar on their palm, they are not allowed in.
 Anyone who attempts to touch any of the courtesans without permission, or mistreats them, gets a scar from the dagger, and is disallowed from ever returning.
+Additionally, she sells a variety of drinks, including Wyrmwizz (2sp per pint) and Amberjack (8sp per pint).

-Courtesans set their own rates, and Goodmorning takes a flat amount from them each tenday (15gp normally, 20gp while the Xanathars are in control).
+Courtesans at the Nymph set their own rates, and Goodmorning takes a flat amount from them each tenday (15gp normally, 20gp while the Xanathars are in control).
 The courtesans run a gamut of races and genders, and can be negotiated with for various services-someone who needs a partner to a fancy ball, or to impress family, or who just wants someone to talk with, or who wants to see some dancing, can negotiate as they see fit.
 A few are detailed below: